© Crown copyright 2020

 Participants should always follow best practice for travel, and aim to walk or cycle if possible.
 Where that is not possible, participants can use public transport or drive, but should avoid travelling with someone from outside their household or support bubble unless they can practise social distancing.
 See the government’s guidance on safer travel for passengers, and car sharing, for further information.

 There is additional guidance for areas with a high or very high alert rating, which affects those living in the areas as well as those who wish to travel into the areas to take part in sporting activities.

 High: you should aim to reduce the number of journeys you make, where possible.

 Very high: you are advised not to travel into or out of areas that have a very high alert level, including for sport, unless this is necessary to enable individual exercise (or exercise for people from the same household or support bubble).
 This does not apply to travel where it is necessary to enable sport for disabled people, sport for educational purposes, or supervised sport and physical activity for under-18s, to take place.

 Arrival at venues

-Clubs should strictly limit the time spent congregating at a venue before activity begins.
-Meet-up times should reflect this.
-This includes arriving changed and ready to begin the warm up., Exceptions may be made where safety and safeguarding measures require this, for example supporting disability athletes with minimum time spent waiting or in changing rooms.
+Clubs should limit the time spent congregating at a venue before activity begins.
+Meet-up times should reflect this, and participants should arrive in kit where possible.
+Social interaction before and after playing any sport should only take place in separate and distinct groups consisting of up to 6 people (medium alert areas) or limited to people from the same household or support bubble (high/very high alert areas).
+Exceptions may be made where safety and safeguarding measures require this, such as supporting disability athletes (though minimal time should be spent waiting or in changing rooms).

 Key principles - during activity